Longboard (skateboard): Offset wheels

 The hub of an offset wheel is between the center and the inside edge of the wheel.
 Offset wheels provide less grip than a centerset wheel, but more than a side-set wheel.
 Similarly, they break loose more easily than a centerset wheel, but less easily than a side-set wheel.
 These wheels usually feature square edges for more traction around corners or in carves.
 Off-set wheels are the most common wheel, typically used and designed for Downhill but they are used for all the other disciplines as well.

 Additional equipment

 Slide gloves

 A pair of slide gloves is an important piece of equipment for longboarding.
 Slide gloves are for control as much as for safety.
 They allow the rider to touch the road and lean on his or her hand(s) to slide to a stop, to pre-drift into a corner, to touch the road to regain balance if balance is lost, and to protect the hands and support the rider's body during a fall.

 There are many style moves that also can slow the rider down that can be used called slides.
 There are various slides such as the K9, pendulum, coleman, and 1 footed stalefish.
-These type of gloves could be home made with just a thick plastic layer, and a glove.
+These types of gloves could be home made with just a thick plastic layer, and a glove.